Tamalckb531/mern-blog/README.md

    3. Call a delete request in /api/comment/deleteComment/${commentId} .
    4. On res.ok it get the data and filter it out from the comment.

+# Article Render Commit

+_PostPage Component :_

+1. Fetch 3 recent post from api/post/getposts (give recent updated post first).
+2. on res.ok, set the data on recentPost.
+3. Map all PostCard with recentPost data and send each post in that as props.

+_PostCard Component :_

+1. The image is Link navigating to postSlug.
+2. Fetching other things

 <hr/>